BigKeli/Bookstore/README.md

 # Bookstore
-Bookstore application for Java Project
+Bookstore application using Java Project

 The focus of this software will be to manage all important steps of a Library.
 The software keepS data about all  the books